jbrumf/tinyqsim/doc/TinyQsim_gates.md

 ```

 The first argument is the phase angle in radians.
 The second argument is the phase angle as a string.
 The phase angles are typically multiples of $\pi$, so it is convenient to use unicode $\pi$ in the text string.

-The phase $\phi$ has no effect on the measurement outcome for a single qubit, but phases become important with multiple qubits because
-*interference* can occur.
-This plays an important role in quantum algorithms.

 When the phase gate is applied to a qubit $\alpha_0\ket{0} + \alpha_1\ket{1}$, the result is: